 Internal Equity Considerations

-If an employee is assigned additional project work or reassigned to another position in a higher or lower salary grade for more than 30 days, the salary may be adjusted to be in line with the interim position for the duration of the interim assignment.
-These types of assignments will be reviewed with Compensation for approval prior to the scheduled work (assignment).
+Where an employee is assigned additional project work or reassigned to another position in a higher or lower salary grade for more than 30 days, the salary may be adjusted to be in line with the interim position for the duration of the interim assignment.
+For guidance on additional project pay, see here.